w3c/PFE-analysis/results/set_encoding_branch_factor.md

 Author: Garret Rieger
 Date: March 8th, 2021

+# Executive Summary

+This document investigates the effect of using a variable branch factor and intervals encoded directly in SparseBitSet's on the size of encoded sets.
+Simulations were ran to determine the reduction or increase in encoded sizes.
+The results show that a variable branch factor universally reduces sizes with reductions as large as 19%.
+However, intervals encoded into SparseBitSet's resulted in much smaller reductions, and in some cases increases for large sets.

+Based on the results it's recommended to incorporate variable branch factor and intervals into the SparseBitSet specification, but still retain range delta lists as an option for encoding intervals.

 # Improvements to Sparse Bit Set Encoding

 Sparse Bit Set's (described [here](https://github.com/w3c/PFE-analysis/blob/main/design/patch_subset_protocol_v3.md#sparsebitset)) are currently used in the patch subset protcol as an efficient means